LibraryOfCongress/bagger/bagger_distribution/README.txt

 Users can create custom project profiles using a simple JSON-based format.
 When the bagger application is first started the bagger folder gets created in the user's home folder and contains some default profiles.
 Profile files should be named <profile name>-profile.json and stored in the bagger's home directory: <user-home-dir>/bagger.
 On Windows, it is C:\"Documents and Settings"\<user>\bagger.
 On unix-like operating system, it is ~/bagger.
+Also when the bagger application is started it creates a few default profiles in the above bagger folder, which can be used as a guide to create custom profiles.

-To support the use of profiles for bag-info.txt editing in the Bagger and in the various Transfer webapps, the following describes a  JSON serialization of a profile:
+To support the use of profiles for bag-info.txt editing in the Bagger application and in the various Transfer webapps, the following describes a  JSON serialization of a profile:

 {
    "<field name>" : {